mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/upgrade/upgrade-cli/index.md

   v1.1.4         | 1.15.3
 ```

-This command lists all the available versions to which your current CLI can be upgraded to.
+This command lists all the available versions to which your current CLI can be upgraded.
 This list also shows the default Kubernetes version of each Konvoy version.

 This command uses the Docker Hub to fetch all the available Konvoy versions.